Rinze283/Author---HydraMarker/README.md

 You cannot find two identical 3 $\times$ 3 sub-regions from this matrix, even with rotation.
 Every 3 $\times$ 3 sub-region is an **ID tag** of this marker field.
 The 3 $\times$ 3 mask used to extract ID tag is named **tag shape**.
 With this toolkit, we can go further.
 For example, the following matrix is a 60 $\times$ 60 marker field with 4 tag shapes, including 4 $\times$ 4, 3 $\times$ 6, 2 $\times$ 9, and 1 $\times$ 20.
 Try it.<br />
 <img src=https://github.com/Lilin2015/Author---HydraMarker/blob/main/README_md_files/field2.png width=300><br />
 Why we need marker field?
 The most reason is **position-sensing marker**.
 Imaging a remote control vehicle sliding on the marker, and locating itself by a bottom view camera, which has a very limited field-of-view, as shown below.
-The vehicle can still estimate its location, because the sub-region it observes is unique.
+The vehicle can still estimate its location, because the sub-region it observes is unique.<br />
 <img src=https://github.com/Lilin2015/Author---HydraMarker/blob/main/README_md_files/ps_marker.png width=200><br />